whitemountainscience/stem-resource-site/README.md

 This page is designed as a resource for educators to easily find activities for teaching STEM subjects.
 Some objectives of the project are:

-- Educators can easily find STEM activities on the [WMSI site page](https://whitemountainscience.org/stem-resource-site) by searching and filtering a curated list.
+- Educators can easily find STEM activities on the whitemountainscience (WMSI) website by searching and filtering a curated list.
 - WMSI staff can easily maintain the list of activities and their properties in a Google Sheet, and store an image for each activity in Google Cloud Storage
 - Educators external to WMSI can add activites to the sheet and potentially comment or like the activities that they find most useful (comments and likes not yet implemented)
 - This repo can be modified by WMSI staff and potentially external contributors to improve the page